NicholasAdamou/dotfiles/README.md

 In order to install my `dotfiles` repository, you have to install `Windows-Subsystem-Linux`.

-If `Windows-Subsystem-Linux` is not installed on your system, follow the guide on the following link: [Windows Subsystem Linux Installation Guide](https://msdn.microsoft.com/en-us/commandline/wsl/install-win10#).
+If `Windows-Subsystem-Linux` is not installed on your system, follow the [Windows Subsystem Linux Installation Guide](https://msdn.microsoft.com/en-us/commandline/wsl/install-win10#) to install and set-up `Windows-Subsystem-Linux`.

 ## Setup